What is Property Law?: Course Fees 2026, Subjects, Top Colleges, Admissions

 Hi,

 Both Contract Law and Property Law concern people and things.
-However, they differ in the focuses and their purposes:
+However, they differ in the focuses and their purposes

-Feature | Contract Law | Property Law |
+| Feature | Contract Law | Property Law |

-Focus | Agreements between parties | Ownership and relationships to things |
+| Focus | Agreements between parties | Ownership and relationships to things |

-Key concepts | Offer, acceptance, consideration, capacity, legality, discharge, remedies | Ownership, possession, transfer, easements, liens, mortgages, landlord-tenant relationships |
+| Key concepts | Offer, acceptance, consideration, capacity, legality, discharge, remedies | Ownership, possession, transfer, easements, liens, mortgages, landlord-tenant relationships |

-Function | Enforce agreements and provide remedies for breach | Define ownership rights and regulate relationships to things |
+| Function | Enforce agreements and provide remedies for breach | Define ownership rights and regulate relationships to things |

-Example | Contract to buy a car | Inheriting a house |
+| Example | Contract to buy a car | Inheriting a house |

-- Property Law Eligibility and Admission
+- Property Law Eligibility Criteria & Admission Process 2026

-- Property Law Syllabus
+- Property Law Course Syllabus

-- Best Property Law Colleges
+- Best Property Law Colleges in India

 - Popular Private Property Law Colleges in India

-- Property Law FAQs
+- Property Law Course FAQs

 - Most Popular Courses